Welcome to the Hill Lab

 neuronNeurodegenerative diseases such as Alzheimer’s and Parkinson’s disease have an increasing prevalence amongst our ageing population.

 Recent estimates suggest the numbers of Australians suffering from dementia is set to double to 500,000 individuals by the year 2030.
-Many of these diseases are associated with the misfolding of certain proteins into aberrant forms that are found in the brain tissues of individuals with these diseases.
+Many of these diseases are associated with the misfolding of certain proteins into aberrant forms found in the brain tissues of individuals with these diseases.

-265_1lims_01The Hill lab uses a combination of Biochemistry, Molecular and Cell Biology to investigate these diseases.
-We are interested in understanding the molecular mechanisms by which these proteins exert their neurodegenerative properties and in the case of prion proteins, gain their infectious properties.
+The Hill lab uses a combination of Biochemistry, Molecular and Cell Biology to investigate these diseases.
+We are interested in understanding the molecular mechanisms by which these proteins exert their neurodegenerative properties and, in the case of prion proteins, gain their infectious properties.

 In 2021, the lab achieved Green Level certification (top level!) by MyGreenLab and was recertified at Level Green in April, 2023.